salesforce/logai/README.md

   </a>
 </div>

-# LogAI: A Library for AI-based Log Analytics and Intelligence
+# LogAI: A Library for Log Analytics and Intelligence

 ## Table of Contents
 * [Introduction](#introduction)